Moscrop Secondary School: School searches controversy

 In early September 2012, a minor scandal erupted at Moscrop Secondary School when multiple senior students were searched without probable cause, with the claim of sanitary checks while possessing a total of three drug sniffing dogs.
 This was considered a violation of R. v.
 M. (M.R.) in Canada and is under further investigation.

 Extra-curricular activities

 The school is home to around 27 student clubs.
-Amongst them are the Leadership Experience Opportunity Club, Amnesty International Club, United Nations Club, Philosophy Club, Debate Club, Moscrop Institute of Technology, Business Council, Get Cultured Club, Vex Robotics Club, and the "inspira" Rocket Club among many others.
+Amongst them are the Moscrop Esports Club, Leadership Experience Opportunity Club, Amnesty International Club, Model United Nations Club, Philosophy Club, Debate Club, Moscrop Institute of Technology, and Business Council, among many others.
 The school also has a 9-page seasonal student newspaper, Prowler, produced by a team of student editors, writers, and photographers.

-In the past years, Moscrop students have also actively participated in the routine provincial and national science fairs, Canadian Mathematics Contests, SD41's Math Challengers, and business competitions.
+In the past years, Moscrop students have also actively participated in the routine provincial and national science fairs, Canadian Mathematics Contests, Math Challengers, and business competitions.

-All major events at Moscrop Secondary School are organized by students taking the Senior Leadership course and the Student Council.
+Some major events at Moscrop Secondary School are organized by students taking the Senior Leadership course and the Student Council.
 These activities include dances and special activities such as Cornfest, Pancake Day, and Woodstock.